 But waist trainers take the whole thing a step further by claiming that wearing one often enough will actually reshape your ab muscles to shrink your midsection for good.

 Waist trainers claim to make your waist tinier.
 And they can… temporarily.
-A waist trainer will suck everything in while you wear it, and things might stay that way for a short while afterward — until your muscles relax back to their normal shape.
+A waist trainer will suck everything in while you’re wearing it, and things might stay that way for a short while afterward — until your muscles relax back to their normal shape.

 OK, but will they help you lose weight?
 Well, having a supertight band compressing your stomach makes eating pretty unenjoyable.
 So if you’re trying to curb your portions, wearing a cincher might help you take in fewer calories.

 But a 2010 study that looked into this actually found that most people who tried to lose weight while wearing a corset just ended up taking off the corset because it was so uncomfortable.

 There is one actual potential plus: If you have a higher body weight, a waist trainer might give you temporary core support you may need to boost your mobility and flexibility.

 But since there are some definite risks (more on those in a sec), you should run the idea by a doctor or physical therapist before giving it a try.

 Wearing a waist trainer or a corset for a few hours — like for a costume — will probably be uncomfortable, but it isn’t actually bad for you.
 But if you’re thinking about making it a regular thing, there are a lot of reasons that’s probably not a good idea.